Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Model and Preliminaries

 \textit{The structure of the interview set $\INT_a(t)$} Across all our algorithms, each agent interviews between two and $k$ firms per round, i.e., $2 \le |\INT_a(t)| \le k$.
 In the main body, we focus on the case $k=2$, i.e., showing only two interviews is sufficient for time-independent regret, and defer a special extension to unstructured markets with $k=3$ to~\cref{sec:noncoopgen}.
+The interviewing set is $\INT_a(t) = \{\RR_a(t), \FA_a(t)\}$, where $\FA_a(t)$ is the firm to which agent $a$ applies and $\RR_a(t)$ is selected in a round-robin manner for exploration, as follows.